 - Virgin Australia

-Virgin also partners with LATAM, ITA Airways, Scandinavian Airlines (SAS), and IndiGo, but only for earning Virgin points when you fly those airlines.
-You won't be able to redeem Virgin points to fly these airlines.
+Virgin also partners with Scandinavian Airlines (SAS) and IndiGo, but only for earning Virgin points when you fly those airlines – you won't be able to redeem Virgin points to book them.
 China Eastern is a SkyTeam partner as well but Virgin's website for this partnership currently just states: “Watch this space, Flying Club members will be able to spend points with China Eastern at a later date.”

 Unlike most other airlines, Virgin Atlantic has separate award charts for each and every partner airline, meaning the number of points you'll need to book varies from carrier to carrier.
 For the majority of its new erSkyTeam partners, Virgin has a standard award chart based on flight distance.
 Here's what it looks like.